f-i/pySNPAAMapper/README.txt

 d) The spreadsheet result file contains full protein sequences for both ref and alt alleles, which makes it easier for downstream protein structure/function analysis tools to take

 Instructions: Please dump all files in the same directory on Unix or Mac machines.
-The user can simply type ./run_SNPAAMapper.sh config.txt or run the following steps in a sequential order (Note: the first two steps were compiled for human hg19 genome and output files were generated already):
+The user can simply run the following steps in a sequential order (Note: the first two steps were compiled for human hg19 genome and output files were generated already):

 # Generate exon annotation file
 1) perl Algorithm_generating_annotation_exon.pl ChrAll_knownGene.txt